AdytonPBC/adyton_flutter_native_timezone/README.md

-# flutter_native_timezone
+# adyton_flutter_native_timezone (afn_timezone)

-A flutter plugin for getting the local timezone of the os.
+A fork of the provided by Adyton PBC flutter plugin for getting the local timezone of the os.

 ## Getting Started